thenewdarling/CurseOfStrahd/Session Recaps/2022-01-08 Session 14 - Begin Day 11.md

 *(Out of character -- Kate is group treasurer now.)*

-After discovering the [[Vallakoviches]]' Manor has been burned down by Karl Watcher, we escort Viktor, his mother, and the newly recovered Stella to the Watcher Manor, where they can stay for now while the town is in chaos.
+After discovering the [[Vallakoviches]]' Manor has been burned down by Karl Watcher, we escort Viktor, his mother, and the newly recovered Stella to the [[Watcher Manor]], where they can stay for now while the town is in chaos.
 Viktor explains that they were able to escape to safety through the Teleportation Circle Viktor was testing that made Stella a cat to begin with, and thus they were at Alec's when the house actually began to burn down.

 On the way to the [[Watchers]]' Manor, there is looting in the streets, and the party happen to run into Alec, who doesn't know what happened to Nikolai and Lady Watcher.